TormentaLab/Manifesto/README.md

 You can't predict the storm, you can only tell where it passed.

 The previous statement was for marketing.
-"Törmentä" is because I'm messy like a freakin'storm.
+"Törmentä" is because I'm messy like a freakin' storm.

 But without it, it wouldn't be stormcoding.